petabyt/fudge/README.md

 # Fudge
-This is a reverse-engineered alternative to Fujifilm's official WiFi app.
+This is an open-source alternative to Fujifilm's official WiFi app.
 The short-term goal is to serve as a simple photo gallery and downloader, and focus primarly on reliability.

 <img src='fastlane/metadata/android/en-US/images/phoneScreenshots/Screenshot_20240305-104928.png' width='250'><img src='fastlane/metadata/android/en-US/images/phoneScreenshots/Screenshot_20240305-104948.png' width='250'><img src='fastlane/metadata/android/en-US/images/phoneScreenshots/Screenshot_20240305-105032.png' width='250'>

 ## Improvements over XApp / Camera Connect
 - Location and notification permissions are not required
 - *Much* more responsive UI, with native design
-- Gallery and image downloading is slightly faster
+- Some performance improvements
+- USB-OTG connectivity support
+- Lua scripting API

 This app isn't finished yet, so don't set high expectations.
 Fuji's version of PTP/IP has many different quirks and features, so it's not easy to implement them all from a single camera.
 Currently, it's only been tested on a few older cameras, but functionality for newer cameras will slowly be implemented (as well as bluetooth) over time.